Rapid Labor: Signs, Difficulties and Management

 How Can You Manage or Cope During Rapid Labor

-Though you cannot control the speed at which your labor progresses, there are several things that you can do in order to take control of the situation in the event of rapid labor.
+Though you cannot control the speed at which your labor progresses, there are several steps that you can follow in order to take control of the situation in the event of rapid labor.

-- Call for help immediately by contacting your Dr., midwife or 911.
+- Call for help immediately by contacting your doctor, midwife or 911.

 - Stay in control by using breathing techniques and calming thoughts.